How to Install a Greywater System

 Install the secondary tee filter, connect the performance indicators, then connect the drip pipe to the barb on the tee filter.
 Refer to the illustration below:

 3. Install the Drip Irrigation System

 Use the port on the secondary filter labeled “to drip emitters” to connect the drip irrigation system.
 Please refer to the specific instructions provided by the drip system’s manufacturer.
 Flotender is compatible with both above ground and sub-surface drip irrigation.

 4. Backfill and Final Tasks

-Servicing the Flotender Greywater Filter
+Servicing the Flotender Greywater Processor